RubySu/UdacityL7/README.md

 ##### How to predict the churn users?
 What is accuracy of the model on test set?
 We used RandomForest,LogisticRegression,DecisionTree as classifiers, finally LogisticRegression had been chosen according to highest F1-score, so far the accuracy is 0.70 on test data set.

+### Jupyter

+For detail analysis, please refer to Sparkify.ipynb.

+### Flask Web App

+A a Flask web application has been integrated in this project, please follow the instructions below to start a local instance.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.